 From there, keep the nature vibes flowing over at the Up!
 A Great Bird Adventure show before finally wrapping up your to-do list with the Festival of the Lion King.
-Due to COVID, each of these shows are unfortunately on hiatus, but you definitely won’t want to miss them when they’re back up and running.
 The Festival of the Lion King is especially popular, so be sure to get there at least 30 to 40 minutes ahead of time to make sure you get a seat.

 Finally, wrap up your day back in Pandora with dinner at Satu’li Canteen and a non-alcoholic, super-fun, and frozen Night Blossom from Pongu Pongu.
 With fun ingredients like boba pearls and bao buns, your kids won’t be able to resist.
 Take some time to enjoy the beautiful lights.
 If you like, you can also revisit areas or rides from earlier in the day.

 As you’ll notice, we didn’t incorporate any character encounters or the Affection Section or Conservation Station in our plan.
 Due to COVID, you won’t be able to do any character meet-and-greets, but you can keep an eye out for one of the character cruises/flotillas throughout the day.
 And while you can still go to the Affection Section (i.e. petting zoo), it is quite out of the way from the rest of the park and will take up a big chunk of your day.